The seeker friendly purpose driven church growth movement

 In fatalism, the fall of Satan and Adam was in God's design from the beginning.
 The converse of fatalism says, "God knows all things".
 He did not plan for Satan to fall or for Adam to sin but because He knows the future and all choices everyone will make, God made a plan to enter His creation and to provide the way to salvation for all those He knew would choose to follow His Son.

-According to Rick Warren, if you read his book, it is because it was part of God's design for you to read his book.
+According to Rick Warren, if you read his book, that was because it was part of God's design for you to read his book.
 If you take this to the logical conclusion, then what is said in the book is also God's word for you.
 However, if there are errors in the teaching, was it also God's design for you to believe them?

 Leaders in the purpose driven movement teach other pastors to tell long standing church members to find another church if they do not like the seeker friendly oriented format.
 Some of the core members of the church have been told to leave and congregations have been split.
-The core of these purpose driven churches is eventually replaced with a core that only marches in lock step to the teachings of the pastor and their purpose driven gurus.
-When you stack the leadership in your church with people who only think like you and the gurus you follow, you are very close to becoming a cult leader!
+The core of these purpose driven churches is eventually replaced with a core that only marches in lock step to the teachings of the pastor and the purpose driven gurus that they follow.
+When you stack the leadership in your church with people who only think like you and the gurus that you follow, you are very close to becoming a cult leader!

 The members must tow the line and conform to the peer pressure or they are out of your church.
 Some have put in decades of service to their local church and now they are being told they are divorced from their church and no longer wanted.